The Waltherian Tradition of Ministry (Part I)

 Richard H. Warneck, Pastoral Ministry: Theology & Practice (St. Louis: Concordia, 2018), p.
 331

-Muller-Kraus (the previous standard reference work) most explicitly separates the pastor from binding authority.
-Here is a departure to the modus loquendi of the Confessions:
+Muller-Kraus (the previous standard reference work to Warneck’s) most explicitly separates the pastor from binding authority.
+Here is another, albeit differently nuanced, departure to the modus loquendi of the Confessions:

 ““Overseeing” includes the process of excommunication.
 However, the authority to pronounce a person excommunicated belongs to the congregation (cf. Unit IV, 10)”